 Abysmal LGBT+ Asylum: - The UK Home Office continues to be notoriously inhospitable to LGBT+ asylum seekers whose asylum claims are refused at a higher rate than the national average.

-Rise in Anti-trans Rhetoric: - The Conservative Government's inaction following the GRA consultation has been cited as a driving force for the rising transphobia in the UK, which has grown so severe that the country was singled out in a recent Council of Europe report on anti-LGBT+ hatred.
+Rise in Anti-trans Rhetoric: - The Conservative Government's inaction following the GRA consultation has been cited as a driving force for rising transphobia in the UK, which has grown so severe that the country was singled out in a recent Council of Europe report on anti-LGBT+ hatred.

-Conversion Therapy: - There is still no conversion therapy ban in the UK which remains legal more than six years after the Government first pledged to ban the practice and confirmed again in 2019, 2022 and 2024.
+Conversion Therapy: - There is still no conversion therapy ban in the UK which remains legal more than six years after the Conservatives first pledged to ban the practice and confirmed again in 2019, 2022 and 2024.

-Legal Recognition for Non-binary People: - Non-binary people are still unable to gain legal recognition in the UK, and the Conservatives have continued to ignore the growing demand despite a several countries in the EU, New Zealand, several US states and Canadian territories all offering ‘X’ gender options on legal documents.
+Legal Recognition for Non-binary People: - Non-binary people are still unable to gain legal recognition in the UK, and the Conservatives have continued to ignore the growing demand despite several countries in the EU, New Zealand, several US states and Canadian territories all offering ‘X’ gender options on legal documents.

 None of it happened.
 Absolutely none of it.

-REMEMBER TO TAKE YOUR PHOTO ID and go to your local polling station to use your vote wisely.
+REMEMBER TO TAKE YOUR PHOTO ID to your local polling station.
 Don't leave it to others - Make your voice heard!

 search | site info | site map | new this week | outuk shop | home | outback | more